rern/RuneOS/README.md

 - Interactive interface by [**Dialog**](https://invisible-island.net/dialog/)
 - Option to pre-configure Wi-Fi connection (headless mode)
 - Options to exclude features, it can be as light as possible in terms of build time and disk space.
 - Option to run `ROOT` partition on USB drive
+- Note: NO SD card mode - run both `BOOT` and `ROOT` partitions on USB drive:
+	- Slower boot
+	- Browser on RPi not working

 **Procedure**
 - Prepare partitions